 A GROWING RESOURCE FOR RESEARCHING GRAY FAMILY HISTORY

 The purpose of The Gray Nation site is to assist genealogists in their search for Gray ancestors and relatives.
-Currently, the People database contains 6,359 individuals (792 surnames) with information on birth, death, burial, marriage, immigration and military service.
-In some cases, photos are included.
+Currently the People database contains 7,907 individuals (915 surnames) with information on birth, death, burial, marriage, immigration, military service and in some cases, photos are included.
+As of May 2014, other life events such as childbirth, census, education, occupation and marriage/death witness have been added.
 The source of most of the records is ScotlandsPeople, an excellent site.
-Everything else comes from Ancestry.com, family archives, location visits and e-mailed contributions from sources around the world.
-It can be said that the sun never sets on the Gray family.
+Other sources include Pre-1855 Monumental Inscriptions: Upper Ward of Lanarkshire (Sheila Scott), Ancestry.com, family archives, location visits and emailed contributions from around the world.
+It can be said that the sun never sets on The Gray Nation.

-Everyone knows that the Gray name is quite common throughout the world.
+It is well known that Gray is a common name found throughout the world.
 To attempt to document all branches of this family with one site would be a very tall order.
-Therefore this site will set its initial focus on the branch that has its roots in South Lanarkshire region in Scotland.
-By the 17th century, these Grays resided in the Carmichael (Ponfeigh) area.
+Therefore this site will set its initial focus on the branch that has its roots in the South Lanarkshire region in Scotland.
+By the 17th century, these Grays resided in the Carmichael area.
 Over time they migrated to nearby places such as Carstairs, Pettinain, Carnwath and Carluke.
-They earned their living as farmers, joiners, carpenters, laborers, shipbuilders, miners, masons, railroaders, tailors, shopkeepers, threadmill workers and entrepreneurs.
+They earned their living as farmers, joiners, carpenters, laborers, shipbuilders, miners, masons, railroaders, dressmakers, tailors, shopkeepers, threadmill workers and entrepreneurs.
+It should noted that as the result of marriages and migrations, the People database contains individuals from all over Scotland and the world.

 New information, photos or documents about these Grays or any of the relatives is greatly appreciated.
 If you wish to contribute or have questions, corrections or comments, please use email@example.com or click on the following link to send an e-mail to webmaster James Gray.
 Thank you very much.